Promotion (song)

-"Promotion" is a song by the American hip hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, from their second studio album, Vultures 2 (2024).
-The song features vocals from Future.
-Prior to the song's release, Adin Ross previewed a snippet in July 2024.
+"Promotion" (stylized in all caps) is a song by American hip hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, and American rapper Future.
+The song was released through West's YZY record label as the sixth track from the superduo's second collaborative album, Vultures 2, on August 3, 2024.
+West and Ty Dolla Sign produced the track with the Legendary Traxster, who wrote it alongside Ant Clemons, DJ Esco, and Future.
+Prior to the song's release, streamer Adin Ross previewed a snippet in July 2024.

 "Promotion" peaked at number 76 on the Billboard Hot 100, and is Future's 200th entry on the chart.
 Critical responses to the song were generally unfavorable.

 Background and composition

+On March 13, 2024, fans found that "Promotion" was available to stream via Instagram and TikTok alongside other tracks from Vultures 2.
 On July 23, 2024, American influencer Adin Ross shared a snippet of "Promotion", revealing rapper Future's appearance.
 At a concert in August, Ty Dolla Sign mistakenly said that Vultures 2 topped the US Billboard 200 prior to a performance of the song.

 "Promotion" includes synthesizer tones and drum machine sounds.
 Future sings an Auto-Tuned chorus.
 During the song's outro, West references his hit single "Good Life" (2007), rapping "Like we always do at this..."